5 Reasons Why I Blog

 I remember seeing the ‘big’ bloggers back when I started my first blog and hearing about The BiBs and I was soooo impressed by their blogs that I followed them and asked them for advice.
 I wanted to win a Brilliance in Blogging Award one day.

 This year is the second consecutive year of being a Finalist in the BiB Awards and I am blown away.
 I’d love to win this year.
 Since I started working after becoming a mother, I wanted to highlight the niche that really represented me; a professional woman who is serious about her career and who really takes pride in her appearance and enjoys perfecting her corporate style.
 A woman that, of her own volition, has returned to the workplace after having children.
-A woman that still wants to climb the corporate ladder and be successful in business and be a good mother.
+A woman that still wants to be successful in business and be a good mother.
 I’d like to think that I’m sharing work wear style alongside my journey as a working mother and hopefully I’m doing it justice.